Maximum Entropy Spectral Analysis: an application to gravitational waves data analysis: Theoretical foundations

-where $\Delta t$ is the sampling interval of the time series, $z=\exp{(2\pi i f\Delta t)}$, $a_0$ = 1.
-The vector obtained as $(1, a_1, \dots, a_N)$ is also known as the \textit{prediction error filter}.
-The coefficients $a_s (s > 0)$, together with an overall multiplicative scale factor $P_N$, are to be determined by an iterative process (called Burg's algorithm).
 The number $N$ of such coefficients is a choice that shall be made by the user and indeed it is the only hyperparameter that needs to be tuned.
-The details of the derivation and the actual form for the coefficients $a_s$ can be found in appendix \ref{sec:appendix}.
+The details of the derivation and the actual form for the coefficients $a_s$ can be found in Appendix \ref{sec:appendix}.